tonywok/tonywok.github.io/_posts/2019-01-25-simple-code.md

 > I want to write _simple_ code.

-I've found this deceptively straight-forward phrase to have a very contextual meaning.
+I've found this deceptively straight-forward phrase to have very contextual meaning.

-In order to make meaningful progress, you have to _get_ things *done*.
+To make meaningful progress, you have to _get_ things *done*.
-However, in order to increase the rate at which things _get_ done, you have to make *doing* easier.
+However, to increase the rate at which things _get_ done, you have to make *doing* easier.

 Perhaps it's not about writing simple code at all, but rather choosing the optimal level of abstraction.